codespede/pwoli-nodejs-typescript-sample/README.md

 Point your browser to http://localhost:5000/items/list and you should see a page with a `GridView` where you can do CRUD operations for the items.

 Point your browser to http://localhost:5000/items/api to see the RESTful API features mentioned in https://internetmango.github.io/pwoli/rest-api

+## Using Mongoose as ORM

+For using Mongoose as the ORM, please follow the below steps:
+- Rename the file `orm-model-config-sample.cjs` to `orm-model-config.cjs` in your working directory.
+- Run the app
+    ```
+    npm run mongo
+    ```
+- Then point your browser to the above URLs.